Should you settle your legal case prior to commencing court proceedings? Discover what’s involved in a Pre-Litigation Settlement Offer.

-I’ve just received a Progress Claim.
+I’ve just received a Notice of Termination of Lease.
 What now?

 Table of Contents